• Skip to primary navigation

 Instructions

 • In a large stock pot, bring water to a boil.
-Boil green beans for five minutes, then strain and set aside.
+Boil green beans for five minutes, drain, and set aside.

 • In a sauté pan over medium heat, add butter.
 Once melted and bubbling, add sliced onions.
-Cook for 3-4 minutes, or until onions are lightly browned and begin to turn translucent.
+Cook for about 3-5 minutes, or until onions are lightly browned around the edges and begin to turn translucent.

-• Add garlic and cook for an additional 30 seconds, taking care not to burn the garlic (it will brown quickly).
+• Add garlic and cook for an additional 30 seconds.

 • Add green beans to sauté pan, stirring to combine.
 Cook for one additional minute before removing from heat.
 Season with salt and pepper to taste, then serve immediately.